orger-lab/sardine-components/README.md

 |         |   ❌  |  |

 ## Quick Start
+Operating System requirements: Windows 10 version 1607 or above Visual Studio requirement: version 17.8 or above

 ### Larval zebrafish tail tracker
-Operating System requirements: Windows 10 version 1607 or above This example shows live tracking of a video recording of the tail of a head-restrained larval zebrafish, collected at 700 fps and played back.
+This example shows live tracking of a video recording of the tail of a head-restrained larval zebrafish, collected at 700 fps and played back.
 To accomplish the tracking, OpenCV (through the  is used to process the video images.